fsharp/fslang-suggestions/ISSUE_TEMPLATE.md

 I propose we ... (describe your suggestion here)

-The existing way of approching this problem in F# is ...
+The existing way of approaching this problem in F# is ...

 ## Pros and Cons